beevelop/docker-java/README.md

 # Java / OpenJDK 17.0

-> ⚠️ Due to the approaching EOL of Java 11 we are switching to Java 17.
-Please check your toolchain for compability before upgrading to the v2023.12.* or v2024.* releases.
+> ⚠️ Due to the approaching EOL of Java 11 we switched to Java 17.
+Please check your toolchain for compatibility before upgrading to the v2024.* releases.

 ### Pull, build or run this image